 Google has launched another experimental website, which you definitely want to visit and check out using your Chrome browser.
-Be it Humans, Animals, Water, Air or Places, physical appearance of any matter on this Earth changes with Age.
-But have you ever thought if our dear planet “Earth” also changed with age since it was formed over 4.54 billion years ago by collisions in the giant disc-shaped cloud of material that also formed the Sun.
+Be it Humans, Animals, Water, Air or Places, the physical appearance of any matter on this Earth changes with Age.
+But have you ever thought if our dear planet “Earth” also changed with age since it was formed over 4.54 billion years ago by collisions in the giant disc-shaped cloud of material that also formed the Sun?

 What Earth looked like millions of years ago

 Yes, it’s true, the “Earth” that you see today and the “Earth” that existed millions of year ago is altogether different.

 600 Million Years Ago: The First Signs of Life

 After its birth, Earth had no oxygen, and therefore there were no traces of life.

 Earth’s first date with life happened almost 600 Million years ago when multicellular life was just beginning to form in the oceans.
 Described as Ediacaran Period, the Earth at that time had barren land concentrated in one large landmass opposite to what you see today, i.e. split continents between oceans.

 Below picture from Chrome Experiment shows you opposite faces of Earth where basically you either see a concentration of land or concentration of water.